UofT-DSI/production/lessons/part_4/production_4_feature_engineering.md

 ::::::{.columns}
 :::{.column}

-+ Objective is to obtain values of similar magnitude.
++ The Objective is to obtain values of similar magnitude.
 + Scaling makes variables a "standard size".
-It benefits algorithms that are scale sensitive and generally does not hurt algorithms that are scale insensitive.
+It benefits algorithms that are scale-sensitive and generally does not hurt algorithms that are scale-insensitive.
 + There is little downside to scaling features, in general.
 + Min-Max scaling to obtain values in the range [0, 1]: